robert-quainoo/TicTacToe/README.md

 Getting Started
 Follow these steps to run the Tic-Tac-Toe game:

-Enter player choose sides at the beginning of the game.
+Player choose sides at the beginning of the game and also have the options of playing CPU.
 Players take turns entering their moves on the game board.
 The game declares the winner or a draw when the game concludes.
 Future Enhancements